rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Can I just use auto supports for all my models?**

 Not the best idea.
 For simple models, auto supports should generally work, but as with anything automatic, it will never be perfect.
 For a start, you can use auto supports and supplement with manual supports on parts that the software missed.
 But it will be best to [learn to place your supports manually](https://www.youtube.com/channel/UCbv2mDrRqXovPdahRyoCFhA/search?query=supports) and precisely; you will find that you will need less supports and produce better prints in the long run.

-**What angle should I use to minimize layer lines?**

-There isn't one best angle for printing everything.
-It really depends on your layer height and the type of model you're printing.
-Don't forget that model orientation also plays a big part in determining the best angles.
-You could actually be losing details printing at the wrong angle for the layer height.
-See a detailed explanation [here](https://www.youtube.com/watch?v=Qs2Rb0ExnIM).